 If you received Covid-19 benefits from the Canada Revenue Agency from the Canada Recovery Benefit, Canada Sickness Recovery Benefit or Canada Recovery Caregiving Benefit, you will receive a T4A slip for your tax return.

-If you are a pharmacist or pharmacy owner and would like professional guidance with your income tax filing, PharmaTax can help you pay less in taxes to the Canada Revenue Agency.- What is the Canada Child Benefit? - September 27, 2024
+If you are a pharmacist or pharmacy owner and would like professional guidance with your income tax filing, PharmaTax can help you pay less in taxes to the Canada Revenue Agency.- With The New Capital Gains Tax Changes for 2024, What are the Best Places to Tax Shelter My Money? - November 1, 2024